Queryable Encryption

 $ python manage.py makemigrations

-Then run the migrations with:
+Then run the migrations on the encrypted database:

 $ python manage.py migrate --database encrypted